Lighthouses of Spain: Ceuta

 during a major renovation in 1919; it is not clear if this renovation

 was a reconstruction or a repair of the original lighthouse.
 A photo

-appears above, Xavier Rivera has a good photo,
+appears above, Javier Rivera has a good photo,

 a German-language site has good photos